 There are small number of cosmetic dentists that may bill medical insurance.
 For types of trauma like an accident or motor vehicle crash, veneers may be considered medically necessary to reconstruct the damaged area from the accident.
 If you have had an accident, do not hesitate to have the damage evaluated and reconstructed.
 Trauma is one of the few situations where cosmetic procedures may be covered by your insurance.

-What If I Don’t Like Your Veneers?
+What If I Don’t Like my Veneers?
 Do I Get to Pick Them?

 Before a patient has veneers, this question does come up, and it can create some anxiety for them.
 Typically, as the patient goes through the process they gain confidence and understanding of what to expect.
 The veneers will be shown to the patient on a model and can be discussed before proceeding.
 The patient will also be placed in temporary veneers for a couple weeks while the permanent ones are created.
 The temporary veneers are thought of like a dress rehearsal.
 The temp veneers will be similar size and shape as the permanent veneers, just without the fine details.
 The temporary phase of veneers gives the patient time to adjust to the new positioning and allows the dentist and patient to discuss any changes needed before finalizing the permanent veneers.
 Although it is common for patients to question if they will like their veneers to start, most patients are thrilled when they see the beauty of their final result.